Pepper spray: Effects

 The head of the FBI's Less-Than-Lethal Weapons Program at the time of the 1991 study, Special Agent Thomas W. W. Ward, was fired by the FBI and was sentenced to two months in prison for receiving payments from a pepper-gas manufacturer while conducting and authoring the FBI study that eventually approved pepper spray for FBI use.
-Prosecutors said that from December 1989 through 1990, Ward received about $5,000 a month for a total of $57,500, from Luckey Police Products, a Fort Lauderdale, Florida-based company that was a major producer and supplier of pepper spray.
-The payments were paid through a Florida company owned by Ward's wife.

-Direct close-range spray can cause more serious eye irritation by attacking the cornea with a concentrated stream of liquid (the so-called "hydraulic needle" effect).
+Prosecutors said that from December 1989 through 1990, Ward received about $5,000 a month for a total of $57,500, from Lackey Police Products, a Fort Lauderdale, Florida-based company that was a major producer and supplier of pepper spray.
+The payments were paid through a Florida company owned by Ward's wife.Direct close-range spray can cause more serious eye irritation by attacking the cornea with a concentrated stream of liquid (the so-called "hydraulic needle" effect).
 Some brands have addressed this problem by means of an elliptically cone-shaped spray pattern.

 Pepper spray has been associated with positional asphyxiation of individuals in police custody.
 There is much debate over the actual cause of death in these cases.
 There have been few controlled clinical studies of the human health effects of pepper spray marketed for police use, and those studies are contradictory.
 Some studies have found no harmful effects beyond the effects described above.
 Due to these studies and deaths, many law enforcement agencies have moved to include policies and training to prevent positional deaths.
 However, there are some scientific studies that argue the positional asphyxiation claim is a myth due to pinpoint pressure on a person.
 The study by two universities stressed that no pressure should be applied to the neck area.
-They concluded that the person's own weight is not scientifically enough to stop a person's breathing with the rest of their body supported.
+They concluded that the person's own weight is not enough to stop their breathing with the rest of their body supported.

 Acute response

 For individuals not previously exposed to OC effects, the general feelings after being sprayed can be best likened to being "set alight".
-The initial reaction, should the spray be directed at the face, is the involuntary closing of the eyes, an instant sensation of the restriction of the airways and the general feeling of sudden and intense, searing pain about the face, nose, and throat.
+The initial reaction, should the spray be directed at the face, is the involuntary closing of the eyes, an instant sensation of the restriction of the airways and the general feeling of sudden and intense searing pain about the face, nose, and throat.
 This is due to irritation of mucous membranes.
 Many people experience fear and are disoriented due to sudden restriction of vision even though it is temporary.
 There is associated shortness of breath, although studies performed with asthmatics have not produced any asthma attacks in those individuals, and monitoring is still needed for the individuals after exposure.
 Police are trained to repeatedly instruct targets to breathe normally if they complain of difficulty, as the shock of the exposure can generate considerable panic as opposed to actual physical symptoms.